nathanhinchey/NobleFates-AdvancedBarracks/README.md

 # Advanced Barracks
 ## A Noble Fates Mod
-This mod adds Barracks buildings, Gynmnasium rooms, and tiered Bunk Rooms.
+This mod adds Barracks buildings and Gynmnasium rooms.

 ## What's in it!